wolfbrthr/EraWithOracle/deploy_oracle_era/deploy_oracle_era.rst

 #.
 Click **Provision** to begin creating your new database server VM and *Initials*\ **_proddb** database.

 #.
 Select **Operations** from the dropdown menu to monitor the provisioning.
-This process should take approximately 60 minutes (depending on your cluster configuration), but you can proceed to the following exercises while the database is being provisioned.
+This process should take approximately 60 minutes (depending on your cluster configuration).

+#.
+Please proceed to the following exercises while the database is being provisioned.